DataSpieler12345/pbix-analytics/README.md

 # Power-BI-Analytics
-# Football Analytics (Use some free apis to learn how to call data from APIs, add Web images, dashboard layout, formatting, stories, etc).
+*Football Analytics (Use some free apis to learn how to call data from APIs, add Web images, dashboard layout, formatting, stories, etc).
-*Power BI Desktop
+*PowerBI Desktop starts from Scratch